$E_\infty$-cells and general linear groups of infinite fields: Local and semi-local rings

 For any $\sigma < E(M)$ the simplicial subcomplex $Q_0(\sigma) < Q(\sigma)$ contains the entire $(d-2)$-skeleton, since a spanning set must contain at least $d$ vectors.
 Therefore the quotient $|Q(\sigma)|/|Q_0(\sigma)|$ is $(d-2)$-connected and hence the pointed homotopy colimit over all $\sigma < E(M)$ is also $(d-2)$-connected.
 The suspension is therefore $(d-1)$-connected. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:Lee--Szczarba-local-1-and-2}, \eqref{eq:16a}] Recall that to a simplicial complex $X$ there is an associated simplicial set $X_\bullet$ where $X_p$ is the set of maps of simplicial complexes $\Delta^p \to X$, i.e.\ ordered tuples $(v_0, \ldots, v_p)$ of vertices of $X$ such that $\{v_0, \ldots, v_p\}$ is a simplex of $X$.
-The natural map $|X_\bullet| \to |X|$ is a weak equivalence for any simplicial complex $X$.
+\begin{proof}[Proof of Theorem~\ref{thm:Lee--Szczarba-local-1-and-2}, \eqref{eq:16a}] Recall that to a simplicial complex $X$ there is an associated simplicial set $X_\bullet$ where $X_p$ is the set of maps of simplicial complexes $\Delta^p \to X$, i.e.\ ordered tuples $(v_0, \ldots, v_p)$ of (not necessarily distinct) vertices of $X$ such that $\{v_0, \ldots, v_p\}$ is a simplex of $X$.
+The natural map $|X_\bullet| \to |X|$ is a weak equivalence for any simplicial complex $X$; this can be proven using \cite[(1.1) (1.2)]{SuslinEquivalence}.

 For a simplex $\sigma < E(M)$, let $Q(\sigma)_\bullet$ and $Q_0(\sigma)_\bullet$ be the simplicial sets corresponding in this way to the simplicial complexes $Q(\sigma)$ and $Q_0(\sigma)$.
 Then $D^1(M)$ is homotopy equivalent to the suspension of the based space